Skip to main content

 Growing requirements

 Water consistently at 1 inch per week through vegetative growth and flowering.
-Reduce watering after pods form and begin to fill - excess moisture at this stage can promote pod rot and split beans.
-Lima beans are somewhat drought-tolerant once established, but yield drops significantly with water stress during pod fill.
+Reduce watering after pods begin to fill.
+Excess moisture during pod fill promotes rot and splits.
+Lima beans tolerate dry spells better than common beans once established, but yield drops significantly with water stress during active pod development.

 What goes wrong

-Mexican bean beetle (Epilachna varivestis) - adults and larvae skeletonize leaves.
-Scout for yellow egg clusters on leaf undersides and crush them.
-Neem oil or pyrethrin-based sprays handle heavy infestations; apply in the evening to minimize impact on pollinators.
+Mexican bean beetle (Epilachna varivestis) is the primary insect pest.
+Adults and larvae skeletonize leaves, leaving a papery ghost of the leaf structure.
+Scout the undersides of leaves for yellow egg clusters and crush them when you find them.
+Neem oil or pyrethrin-based sprays handle heavy infestations; apply in the evening to reduce impact on pollinators.

 Harvest and storage

-For shell bean use, harvest when pods are well filled and bulging with beans, but pods are still green and slightly soft.
-The beans inside should be plump and fully formed.
-If pods begin to yellow, you’ve crossed into the dried bean stage (still usable, just different).
+For fresh shell beans, harvest when pods are well filled and bulging, beans are plump inside, but pods are still green and slightly pliable.
+Once pods begin to yellow, you have crossed into the drying stage - still perfectly edible, just a different product.

-Shell by squeezing the pod along the seam and popping beans out.
-Eat fresh the same day for the best flavor and texture.
-Refrigerate for up to 3 days.
-Blanch and freeze: 3 minutes in boiling water, cool in ice water, drain, freeze in bags.
-Keeps 10-12 months.
+Shell by squeezing along the pod seam and popping beans out.
+Fresh lima beans are best eaten the same day.
+They deteriorate quickly - the starch-to-sugar conversion that happens after picking is real and fast.
+Refrigerate up to 3 days.
+To freeze: blanch 3 minutes in boiling water, cool immediately in ice water, drain, pack in zip bags with air pressed out, freeze.
+Keeps 10-12 months at 0°F (Penn State Extension, Freezing Lima Beans, 2022).

 Related crops: Garden Pea, Green Bean